rolandomunoz/mytextgrid/README.md

 # Python package: mytextgrid
 A tiny python project for creating, reading, writing and querying Praat annotation files (TextGrid).

+The following tutorial will walk you through the basics.
+For more information, visit the [documentation website](https://mytextgrid.readthedocs.io/en/latest/index.html)

 ## Getting started

 ### 1. Installation